Skip to main content

 DSL Reality Check

-The majority of CenturyLink customers in Wisconsin are on DSL connections, where performance depends heavily on the distance between your home and the nearest network node.
+The majority of CenturyLink customers in Wisconsin are on DSL connections, where performance depends heavily on the distance between your home.
+The nearest network node.
 In Wisconsin's denser urban areas, DSL speeds tend to be more consistent, while suburban and semi-rural locations may experience more variability.

 CenturyLink Pricing and Value in Wisconsin